-Rosie is very affectionate.
-She is always happy to see you and, after a joyful greeting, settles down and loves to snuggle up.
+Rosie is very affectionate and is always happy to see you.
+After a joyful greeting, she settles down and loves to snuggle up.
 Her preferred place is curled up at your feet.

 Rosie also enjoys tumbling about with her bonded brother, Sam.
-Rosie is learning to walk on a leash, is crate-trained and housebroken.
+She is learning to walk on a leash, is crate-trained and housebroken.
 I didn't have to teach her at all.
 She came to me ready to do her business outside!
 Rosie has not been around cats, so I don't know how she would do with them.
 Since she's a strong girl, she would probably do better with older children.
-However, she is very loving with my 3 & 5 year old grandchildren.
+However, she is very loving with my 4 & 6 year old grandchildren.
 She's always trying to give them kisses.

 Rosie has been trained not to sit on sofas or beds, or to jump up on counters in case new owners would prefer the same.
 However, I'm sure she wouldn't mind learning how to be a couch potato or snuggling up with you!